Quick Answer

 The 30-Second Summary

-Risk Level: Low Risk
+Risk Level: Medium Risk

 This role has strong protection from AI disruption.
 Human elements are central to the work.